paulbradshaw/Rintro/10morethings.md

 ## 4. Import XML data from a URL

-Once the XML package has been installed, the `readHTMLTable` function will import an XML file into a dataset.
+Once the XML package has been installed (`install.packages('XML')` and then `library(XML)`), the `readHTMLTable` function will import an XML file into a dataset.
 However, it does need some attention to the parameters, specifically  `elFun = ...` which needs to specify the part of the XML you want.

 The [documentation for the XML package](https://cran.r-project.org/web/packages/XML/XML.pdf)